perticascatalin/Research/README.md

 [A] A. Graves, G. Wayne, and I. Danihelka, “Neural Turing Machines,” arXiv:1410.5401v2, 2014.

 [B] O. Vinyals, S. Bengio, and M. Kudlur, “OrderMatters: Sequence to Sequence for Sets”, in 4th International Conference on Learning Representations (ICLR), 2016.

-The importance of prior information and pre-learned intermediate concepts.
-Composition of 2 highly non-linear tasks. [x]

 [X] C. Gulcehre and Y. Bengio, "Knowledge Matters: Importance of Prior Information for Optimization"